-Unless such authority is withheld, the persons named in the accompanying proxy intend to vote for the reappointment of Deloitte Touche Tohmatsu, of Tower 2, Brookfield Place, 123 St Georges Terrace, Perth, WA, 6000, CPO Box A46, Perth, WA, 6837, Australia, as auditor of the Company and to authorize the Board to fix the auditor's remuneration.
+The persons named in the accompanying proxy intend to vote for the re-appointment of Deloitte Touche Tohmatsu, of Tower 2, Brookfield Place, 123 St Georges Terrace, Perth, WA, 6000, CPO Box A46, Perth, WA, 6837, Australia, as auditor of the Company for the ensuing year, until the close of the next annual meeting of the shareholders, and to authorize the Board to fix the auditor's remuneration.
+Deloitte Touche Tohmatsu was first appointed to the position of auditor of the Company on May 6, 2024.